 In the northern town of Gao, on average 120 patients make their way to the MSF-run Wabaria and Sossokoira health centres every day.
 Despite the war, it is malaria that the medical teams are battling against: 70 per cent of patients have the disease.
 Malaria remains the leading cause of death in the country, and for children under the age of five, it is particularly dangerous, with many succumbing to the disease.

 “Since we started working in the health centres in September last year, we have generally seen a constant number of patients.
 There was a dip in mid-January during the air strikes and again this week we received fewer than 10 patients a day in one of our health centres following renewed fighting, but patient numbers consistently go back to normal when things calm down and people are less frightened of leaving their homes.
 In that particular health centre for example, we are now receiving an average of 60 patients again,” says Dr Bafoa.
-“Although there is a hospital and 10 health centres in and around Gao town, this is for a population of 400,000 and we realised that some people still had no access to medical care.
+“Although there is a hospital and 10 health centres in and around Gao town, this is for a population of 400,000 and we realized that some people still had no access to medical care.
 With the current insecurity, where people are on the move and often have even fewer means, giving them access to free and quality care is even more vital.
 So far we have attended to 16,000 patients.”
 On 11 January, French and Malian forces launched an offensive against various armed groups operating in the north.
 In Gao, the most significant force is the Movement for Unity and Jihad in West Africa (Mujao), a splinter group of the better known Al-Qaida in the Islamic Maghreb.

 “People fled in fear of the air strikes and reprisal attacks.
-Some went to neighbouring countries, but others found shelter in small villages or in the bush where living conditions are harsh.
-So aside from malaria, we have seen an increase in the number of patients coming in with diarrhoea and skin diseases due to the lack of hygiene, as well as an increase in cases of acute respiratory infections caused by the dust and wind,” adds Dr Bafoa.
+Some went to neighboring countries, but others found shelter in small villages or in the bush where living conditions are harsh.
+So aside from malaria, we have seen an increase in the number of patients coming in with diarrhea and skin diseases due to the lack of hygiene, as well as an increase in cases of acute respiratory infections caused by the dust and wind,” adds Dr Bafoa.
 “More patients are also coming in with high blood pressure and gastritis, likely due to the high levels of stress they have faced recently.”

 The main aim of the project since its inception is to reduce mortality rates by increasing access to healthcare and emergency response.
 And indeed, Dr Bafoa explains that before the project was launched, there were at least one or two deaths per week in the three health structures supported by MSF in Gao.* Since October, five deaths have been registered.
 In the town of Ansongo, 100 kilometres further south, where MSF supports the hospital, mortality rates have also decreased from over eight per cent less than three months ago, to 1.2 per cent today.